Portrait from the Biographical and Historical Cyclopedia of Westmoreland County.

 Born in the township of Sewickley, Pennsylvania on December 13, 1821, Mungo M. Dick inherited his unusual first name courtesy of his father, the Rev. Mungo Dick (1773-1839), a pastor of the Associated Reform Church of Sewickley, Pennsylvania from 1806-36.
 Born in Moray Firth, Scotland, Rev. Mungo Dick emigrated to Pennsylvania in 1806 and married in 1815 to Eliza Murray, with whom he would have eight children, our subject being the fourth born.
 Mungo M. Dick received his education in the "subscription schools", as well as a log house located on his father's property, and as a youth engaged in both farming and stock raising.

 Mungo M. Dick married his first wife Mary Ann Guffy (1846-1870) sometime in the 1860s and later had two sons, Jeremiah (died aged four in 1872) and Joseph (born January 1870 and died in July 1876).
 Mary Guffy Dick died shortly after Joseph's birth on January 12, 1870.
-He would remarry to Elizabeth Gaut (1847-1876) shortly after and would have one son, Mungo M. Dick Jr., who died three months after his birth in November 1876.
+He would wed Elizabeth Gaut (1847-1876) shortly after and would have one further son, Mungo M. Dick Jr., who died in infancy in November 1876.
 Elizabeth Gaut Dick died shortly after her son's birth in September 1876, leaving her husband a widower for the second time.